omonville

-The '40s witness the creation of Molecular Biology.
-This domain of biology creates the link between the formal nature of the gene and molecules.
-This establishes the molecular scale as the lower level needed for analysis of life processes, placing a limit to further reductionism (except perhaps in the domain of electron transfers and photon capture during photosynthesis).
-During this period the phage group played a major role in constructing the techniques and concepts of molecular biology.
-At this tme two distinct approaches to understanding the nature of life prevail.
-Geneticists (Delbrück, Hershey, Luria...) and some physiologists or biochemists (Avery, Chargaff, Monod...) place emphasis on the actions witnessed in living processes, stressing the concept of function, while others (Astbury, Bernal, Bragg, Pauling...) place emphasis on the structural, chemical structure of macromolecules, trying to unravel their chemical sequences and to reconstruct their three-dimensional architecture.
-Some relevant aspects of the conceptual bases which led to the creation of molecular biology have been described in L'œuf et la poule (in French, in Portuguese and in Japanese).
+The '40s witness the emergence of Molecular Biology.
+This area of biology provides the missing link between the formal nature of the gene and chemical molecules.
+This birth also establishes the molecular scale relevant to biology as the lower level needed for the analysis of life processes, and sets a limit to further scaling down (except perhaps in photosynthesis, in the chemical field involving electron transfers and photon capture, where quantum physics becomes relevant).
+During this period, the phage club played a major role in constructing the techniques and concepts of molecular biology.
+At this time two different approaches to understanding the nature of life prevailed.
+Geneticists (Delbrück, Hershey, Luria...) and some physiologists or biochemists (Avery, Chargaff, Monod...) put the emphasis on the actions observed in living processes, stressing the concept of function, while others (Astbury, Bernal, Bragg, Pauling...) stressed the role of the structure of macromolecules, trying to unravel their chemical sequences and to reconstruct their three-dimensional architecture.
+Some relevant aspects of the conceptual foundations that led to the emergence of molecular biology have been described in my book L'Œuf et la Poule (translated in French, Portuguese and Japanese, but not English).

-1940 Pauling and Delbrück publish an article, The nature of the intermolecular forces operative in biological processes, where they expose the role of non-covalent bonds in macromolecules (electrostatic interactions, hydrogen bonds, van der Waals attraction and repulsion, etc.).
+1940 Pauling and Delbrück publish an article, The nature of the intermolecular forces operative in biological processes, in which they reveal the role of non-covalent bonds in macromolecules (electrostatic interactions, hydrogen bonds, van der Waals attraction and repulsion, etc.).
 Pauling further tries to understand the interaction between antigens and antibodies in terms of weak interactions, stressing the importance of complementarity.
-They comment on the paper by Ernst Pascual Jordan (Hanover, 1902 - 1980), one of the founders of quantum dynamics, where he proposes that complementarity is a basic property of all natural phenomena.
-Pauling suggests, in support of the immunochemical template theory, that the specificity of an antibody is the result of complementarity between its structure and a portion of the surface of the homologous antigen.
-However, forgetting the selective principles at work in biological processes, he assumes that this complementarity is induced by the antigen into the variable folding patterns and noncovalent bonds of the antibody after protein synthesis has already taken place.
+They comment on the work of Jordan (Hanover, 1902 - 1980), one of the founders of quantum dynamics, in which he proposed that complementarity is a fundamental property of all natural phenomena.
+Pauling suggests, in support of the immunochemical template theory, that the specificity of an antibody is the result of complementarity between its structure and part of the surface of the homologous antigen.
+However, ignoring the selective principles at work in biological processes, he suggests that this complementarity is induced by the antigen in the variable folding patterns and non-covalent bonds of the antibody after protein synthesis has already taken place.

 1940 Also in the domain of immunology, Landsteiner and Alexander Solomon Wiener (1907 - 1976) discover the Rhesus (Rh) blood factor.

-1940 Norbert Wiener (1894 - Stockholm, Sweden, 1964), who was an excellent mathematician and a polymath (he spent the academic year 1935-1936 in China as a visiting professor at Tsing Hua University in Peking, which gave him the opportunity to learn putonghua, Mandarin Chinese) proposed building vacuum-tube electronic computers which would make totally preprogrammed digital calculations using binary mathematics on magnetic tape): "In the summer of 1940, I turned a large part of my attention to the development of computing machines for the solution of partial differential equations."
+1940 Norbert Wiener (1894 - Stockholm, Sweden, 1964), an excellent mathematician and a polymath (he spent the academic year 1935-1936 in China as a visiting professor at Tsing Hua University in Beijing (then Peking), which gave him the opportunity to learn Putonghua, Mandarin Chinese) proposed building vacuum tube electronic computers that would perform fully pre-programmed digital calculations using binary mathematics on magnetic tape): "In the summer of 1940, I turned a large part of my attention to the development of computing machines for the solution of partial differential equations."

 1940 Helmut Ruska (1908 - 1973) (Ernst Ruska's brother) publishes the first pictures of a virus uses an electron microscope Die Sichtbarmachung der Bakteriophagen Lyse im Ubermikroskop (Naturwissenschaaften.
 28: 45-46).
-With Gustav A Kausche (?-?) he also publishes the first electron microscope pictures of chloroplasts .
+With Gustav-Adolf Kausche (1901 - 1960) he also publishes the first electron microscope pictures of chloroplasts.

-1940 Hans Gaffron (1902 - 1979) shows that algae can utilize molecular hydrogen for photosynthesis and coins the term photoreduction to characterize that part of the photosynthetic pathway.
+1940 Hans Gaffron (Lima, Peru, 1902 - 1979) shows that algae can utilize molecular hydrogen for photosynthesis and coins the term photoreduction to characterize that part of the photosynthetic pathway.

 1940 Paul Fildes (1882 - 1971) and independently Donald Devereux Woods (1912 - 1964) propose an antimetabolite theory to explain the action of antibacterial chemicals, and that the similarity in structure of para-aminobenzoate with the active group of sulfanilamide is responsible for its antibacterial action, interfering with the synthesis of folic acid.